Denver Unit 361 is pleased to extend the 2021 Mentor program through 2025. The Mentor program is available to all newer players in Unit 361.

 Previous Mentors will tell you how rewarding it is to guide a newer player’s bridge growth.
 Give it a try:

-If you’ve arranged a Mentorship directly or through a Club Owner/Director, one player must email the Program Coordinator at [email protected] to register the partnership.
+If you’ve arranged a Mentorship directly or through a Club Owner/Director, one player must email the Program Coordinator at MentorProgram@DenverBridge.org to register the partnership.
 Include the names of Mentor and Mentee and contact information (phone and email).
 Your registration confirms that both players understand the program guidelines.
 As partnerships may play in multiple venues, players are responsible for tracking number of games played.
-You agree not to exceed the four-game limit per Mentorship so that the Unit can correctly reimburse Club Owners for the Mentor’s games.
+The Mentee agrees not to exceed the eight-game-per-year limit.

 If you would like the Program Coordinator to match you with a Mentor or Mentee, send an email to MentorProgram@DenverBridge.org with the following information: name, number of masterpoints, clubs where you wish to play, phone, and email.
 When a match is made, the partnership will register as above.

 Our Unit wants the Mentor Program to be a great experience for everyone.
 We all know that in bridge, as in the rest of life, not all relationships work out.
-Although this program is based on a four-game commitment, if compatibility is an issue, either Mentor or Mentee can dissolve the partnership.
+If compatibility is an issue, either Mentor or Mentee can dissolve the partnership.
 Please notify the Program Coordinator.
 We’ll cancel your registration and try to find you a better fit.